Master Physics from first principles

 Physics 1B: Atomic, Nuclear & Quantum Physics

-Light as both wave and particle, E = hf and the photoelectric effect that gave Einstein his Nobel, atomic emission spectra, E = mc² and the energy locked in nuclear binding, and the modern quantum phenomena (Malus's law, uncertainty, quantum computing) added in the 2023 TEKS revision.
+The exam half: light as both wave and particle, E = hf and the photoelectric effect that won Einstein his Nobel, atomic emission spectra, the de Broglie wavelength, and the modern quantum phenomena (Malus’s law, uncertainty, quantum computing) added in the 2023 TEKS.
+The nuclear half — E = mc², binding energy, fission and fusion — is background only: the 2020 Physics TEKS moved it to the Chemistry CBE.